drawing of Sea Island - Sea Island Heritage Society logo

 Sea Island Young People's Society, 1939

-As a young man, Toshi was involved in the fishing industry as a collector.
-Some collector boats were wooden double-enders.
-One of those boats used at the Sea Island canneries was the Iona, built in the 1930s.
+As a young man Toshi Koyanagi was involved in the fishing industry as a fish collector.
+A boat he used at Acme and Vancouver canneries was the Iona, built in the 1930s.
 It was a double-ender where the bow and stern both came to a point.
 Daily, collectors left the canneries in boats like the Iona to collect fish from smaller fishing boats at the mouth of the Fraser or farther out at sea.
 The collectors would pack the fish on ice and transport the catch to the canneries.
-In this way, the fishing boats could fish for longer periods of time during the short fishing season.
-Toshi worked as a collector for Nelson Brothers.
-While most of the canneries on Sea Island had closed by 1935, the work of fish collecting continued.
-Toshi continued with his work as a fish packer.
+In this way, fishing boats could remain on the water for longer periods of time during the short fishing season.

 burning of Japanese Canadian houses at Acme Cannery on Sea Island